danfuzz/samizdat/doc/library-guide/Class.md

 Returns the class of the given arbitrary `value`.
 The return value is always of class `Class`.

+#### `class.typeAccepts(cls, value) -> . | void`

+Type compatibility check, with "soft" failure.
+This calls `cls.accepts(value)`, returning `value` if that call returns non-void, or returning void otherwise.

+**Note:** This is defined as a class method and not an instance method, so that the overall behavior can be guaranteed by the system, including the guarantee that a non-void return value is always the passed `value`.
+Individual types are allowed to define `.accepts()` to add their particular contribution to the behavior.

 #### `class.typeCast(cls, value) -> . | void`

 Type cast operation, with "soft" failure.
 This attempts to cast (convert in a